Travel and Hospitality · Revenue & Growth

 What to ask us before signing

-- Ask how we will move retention, expansion, repeat purchase rate, activation, and unsubscribe rate within the first 30 to 60 days.
+- Ask how we report against retention, expansion, repeat purchase rate, activation, and unsubscribe rate and how often the reports land on leadership's desk.

 Recommended first project